Albion, California

 Albion is an unincorporated community in Mendocino County, California, United States.
 It is located 15 mi south of Fort Bragg, at an elevation of 174 ft.
-For statistical purposes, the United States Census Bureau has defined that Albion as a census-designated place (CDP).
+For statistical purposes, the United States Census Bureau has designated Albion as a census-designated place (CDP).
 Albion had a population of 153 at the 2020 census.

 Toponym

 Albion was named in 1844, as a reference to when Sir Francis Drake landed on the northern California coast and called it "New Albion".
 Albion was an ancient name for Britain, from the Latin word albus, meaning "white", a reference to the White Cliffs of Dover.

 Geography

 Albion lies directly on California's State Route 1 (Shoreline Highway) north of Elk and south of Mendocino and Little River.
 It lies just north of the intersection of State Route 1 with State Route 128.
 Albion Ridge Road leads east from the town center.
 The side roads on Albion Ridge Road are labeled from B through Q.